IMPORTANT: Rhode Island Cesspool Act

 Visit OWTS Cesspool Phaseout

 A cesspool is any buried chamber (could be a metal tank, a perforated concrete vault, or a covered hollow or excavation) that receives sewage from a building for disposal into the ground.
 The Rhode Island Cesspool Act of 2007 (RIGL § 23-19.15) mandates that all cesspools located within 200 feet of the inland edge of the coastal shoreline feature bordering a tidal water area must be abandoned and the home upgraded with a new onsite wastewater treatment system or connected to available municipal sewer lines.
 The Act also requires cesspools located within 200 feet of public wells or within 200 feet of drinking water reservoirs to be replaced as above.

 Cesspools and the Rhode Island Cesspool Act

 September 1, 2015

 Brennan & Sons, Inc. is based out of Portsmouth and Tiverton, RI.
-Licensed throughout Rhode Island, we serve Aquidneck Island~ Newport, Middletown, Portsmouth~ and surrounding communities including Bristol, Warren, Little Compton, Jamestown, Tiverton, South County and Southeastern Massachusetts including Westport and Dartmouth.
+Licensed throughout Rhode Island, we serve Newport, Middletown, Portsmouth, Tiverton, Little Compton, Jamestown, and surrounding communities including Bristol, Warren, South County, and Southeastern Massachusetts including Westport, Dartmouth, and Fall River.